 Blockchain – A Diva for Cross Border Remittances

-Blockchain can reduce cost, increase speed, provide much better security and extremely low loss of exchange.
-Remittances play a very important role in eliminating poverty of a nation.
-The below description are some of the fundamental beliefs that determine the shape of the industry in different markets.
+Blockchain can reduce cost, increase speed, provide much better security, and have an extremely low loss of exchange.
+Remittances play a very important role in eliminating poverty in a nation.
+Below is a description of some of the fundamental beliefs that determine the shape of the industry in different markets.

-The real success of International remittances depends upon product excellence, affordability, Convenience i.e ease of use, Reliability, customer trust and speed.
-Remitting goods, services and professional services are now on mind and need of the time.
+The real success of international remittances depends upon product excellence, affordability, and convenience, i.e., ease of use, reliability, customer trust, and speed.
+Remitting goods, services, and professional services is now on the mind and a necessity.

-The high rate of economic growth leads to a sustained increase in the productive capacity of the economy through productive policies, which in turn leads to increasing employment opportunities in the country.
-This process allows a progressive absorption and integration of the unemployed and under-employed including skilled and un-skilled into expanding economic activities with high levels of productivity.
+The high rate of economic growth leads to a sustained increase in the productive capacity of the economy through productive policies, which in turn leads to increased employment opportunities in the country.
+This process allows the progressive absorption and integration of the unemployed and underemployed, including skilled and unskilled workers, into expanding economic activities with high levels of productivity.

-In the process, the poor may be able to achieve increment in their incomes through existing employment or shift to new jobs involving higher skills on higher wages.
+In the process, the poor may be able to achieve an increment in their incomes through existing employment or shift to new jobs involving higher skills at higher wages.
 Money transfers are one product in a larger customer relationship.
 Successful financial institutions have a real commitment to this customer relationship.

-Domestic remittances also exist Recurrent – but typically made by individual transfers.
-For remittance service providers (RSPs), often indistinguishable from any other retail cross-border transfers.
+Domestic remittances also exist; they are recurrent but typically made by individual transfers.
+Remittance service providers (RSPs) are often indistinguishable from any other retail cross-border transfer.
 Success in the remittance business is measured by our ability to attract the customer’s wallet share over his lifecycle.
 Safe alternative to mailing a cashier’s check or money order.
-Funds in the remittance account are FDIC-insured until transferred to the Remittance Network Member bank.
+Funds in the remittance account are FDIC-insured until transferred to a Remittance Network member bank.

 Regulatory Framework – A hurdle for CBR

 Remittances are part of an individual’s access to financial services.
-A good remittance product improves value to the user in the short term and access to other financial products in the long term it also increases competition and could move transactions to the formal sector.
+A good remittance product improves value for the user in the short term and access to other financial products in the long term.
+It also increases competition and could move transactions to the formal sector.
 Remittance is a cost-driven business that emulates the transfer of cash across borders.

 Points to Note:

-All credits if any remains on the original contributor only.
-We have covered all basics around domestic and international remittances, its working models and the importance of quality financial services to the masses.
-In the next upcoming post will talk about implementation, usage and practice experience for markets.
+All credits, if any, remain with the original contributor only.
+We have covered all the basics around domestic and international remittances, their working models, and the importance of quality financial services to the masses.
+In the next upcoming post, we will talk about implementation, usage, and practice experience for markets.